 Cut your rafters according to the plans.
 Cut the number of gussets you need from the Cut-Sheet.
 Nailing the rafters together is quick and easy.
 Lay them out on a large table or on the floor.
-Start with the 2 top rafters that have the 20 degree angle.
 Where the rafters join, nail a gusset into each rafter with 4 or 5 nails thus forming a truss.
-The size of the gussets is not critical.
-What I do is look around and see what I have in scrap plywood (usually 1/2") and use what's available.
-You've got a lot of flexibility with the gussets.
-Ideally I like to cut them about 8" wide and 16" long for the 8' and 10' wide models.
-On the 12' models I'd cut them about 12" wide and about 2' long.
-But again, you can vary from that somewhat if it'll save you some material costs.

 The important thing here is the spread of the truss.
 Make sure that the distance at the bottom of the truss is exactly the width of the building and that the peak of it is in the center.
 If you don't use a little care here you could end up with a truss 8'1" and another 7'11" and you'll just have to fight it when you get to the sight.
 All you have to do here for quality control is place a couple of stop-blocks on the floor exactly 8' apart (or whatever the width of your building is) and draw a line representing the center.
 Lay your rafters down, slide them to the stop blocks, make sure the peak is matching up with the line you drew, and nail them together.
-The two rafters with the 20 degree angles form the peak.
-All other cuts are 22 1⁄2 degrees.